blakeb211/third_game/0README.md

                     and enemy AI effects that I want

-INCLUDE DOTPRODUCTS
+DOTPRODUCTS
-INCLUDE ENEMIES ROTATE TO SHOOT

-// WHERE TO PUT THIS CODE?
-// INCLUDE COLLISIONS BETWEEN
-WALL AND FRAG
-BULLET AND FRAG
-ENEMY AND FRAG

-Bullets RESPOND TO DYING by exploding
+ROTATE ENTITY ON GRID
+  colliding bullets, entities
+ADD A LERP FUNCTION
+FUNCTION TO MOVE ENEMIES OUT OF HITBOX OVERLAP FOR EASIER INITIAL PLACEMENT

+REFACTOR - GROUP RELATED METHODS
+CREATING TIMING MANAGER CLASS TO MAKE TIMING EASIER ADD PLAYER HEALTH WITH A HEALTHBAR
-ENEMIES RESPOND TO DYING BY exploding
+ADD FADEOUT AND TIMER TO DYING ENEMIES
+ADD MORE CONSISTENT COLLISIONS
+IN GAME LEVEL EDITOR
 Add enemy AI with raycasts

 WALLS
-  have a wall building functions give walls a self-calculated reflection angle that is applied to things that hit it also only one voxel-voxel collision at a time
+  have a wall building functions give walls a self-calculated reflection angle

 READ THROUGH 3 OTHER GAME CODES
 READ THROUGH MY CODE